Meet The Committee

 Richard has more than 30 years of global experience having worked and lived in New Zealand, UK, USA and Australia.
 Richard holds a BMS (Marketing / Finance) and a KMI from Kellogg Business School – Chicago and is a member NZ Institute of Directors.

-Michele Wong leads North Queensland Airport’s finance, procurement and information technology activities.
+Michele Wong leads the North Queensland Airports Group finance, procurement and information technology activities.
 Michele has over 20 years’ experience in transport and infrastructure finance, including senior roles at Macquarie Group, Hastings Funds Management and Port of Brisbane.
-She was also previously a member of the board of directors of North Queensland Airport.
+She was also previously a member of the board of directors of the North Queensland Airports Group.

 Based in New York, Paul Ryan is CEO and Portfolio Manager of JPMorgan Asset Management's OECD Infrastructure Equity Strategy.